7661 Beechmont Avenue, Suite 200, Cincinnati, OH 45255

 Housing

-Homebuilder confidence for newly built single-family homes rose 1 point in December over the prior month, to a score of 39.
-November’s score of 38 was its highest reading in seven months, suggesting that homebuilder confidence is holding for now despite less builder optimism overall.
-(A reading over 50 indicates most single-family homebuilders are confident in overall housing market conditions, while a lower reading indicates less builder optimism.)17
+Homebuilder confidence for newly built single-family homes slipped 2 points in January over the prior month, to a score of 37.
+(A reading over 50 indicates most single-family homebuilders are confident in overall housing market conditions, while a lower reading indicates less builder optimism.)28

 Consumer Price Index (CPI)